These tips help protect your business from computer-related security risks ranging from natural disaster to malicious attacks.

 Most applications can be configured to automatically check for and install updates.
 We suggest you use these features unless you have an in-house information technology department who has established other guidelines.

-Every business computer should have a firewall, anti-virus software and anti-spyware software installed.
+Every business computer should have cloud or client firewall, anti-virus, anti-spyware and anti-ransomware software installed.
 It also makes sense to consider anti-virus and other security apps on your smartphone.
 While Windows and Apple offer some built-in security features, you may find that third-party products offer more protection.
 Remember, though: your security software is only as good as the last update.
 You absolutely must install new definitions and patches when they’re available.

-You should at least take basic security precautions: password-protect your phone.
-Don’t store passwords “en clair” – use a password app that encrypts them.
+You should at least take basic security precautions: password- or PIN-protect your phone, or use fingerprint or face scanning.
+Don’t store passwords “en clair” — use a password app that encrypts them.
 And use anti-virus and other security apps to protect against malware.

-Think twice before you save your credit card details on your phone.
-I know it’s convenient, but if you lose your phone whoever picks it up can go to town.
+Think twice before you save full credit card details on your phone.
+Yes, it’s convenient, but if you lose your phone whoever picks it up can go to town.
+At a minimum, set it up so that your 3-digit credit card security code has to be entered for every purchase.

 Latest posts by Leslie Nolen - Radial (see all)